 About the Diocese

-The Catholic Diocese of Dallas was first established in 1890 with a bull issued by Pope Leo XIII.
-The diocese currently covers an area of 7,338 square miles and includes the following counties: Collin, Dallas, Ellis, Fannon, Grayson, Hunt, Kaufman, Navarro, and Rockwall.
-The Diocese is lead by Bishop Kevin Joseph Farrell, who was appointed Seventh Bishop of Dallas on March 6, 2007 by Pope Benedict XVI.
+The Catholic Diocese of Dallas was first established on July 15, 1890 with a bull issued by Pope Leo XIII.
+The diocese currently covers an area of 7,523 square miles and includes the following counties: Collin, Dallas, Ellis, Fannin, Grayson, Hunt, Kaufman, Navarro, and Rockwall.
+The Diocese is led by Bishop Edward J. Burns, the eighth bishop of the diocese.

 The Coat of Arms of the Diocese of Dallas

 Crests or coats-of-arms tell about the history of a place or a family, the crest of the Diocese of Dallas is no different.
 Through its imagery, the crest presents a symbolic history of the Diocese of Dallas.

 At the top of the crest is a bishop’s mitre, the tall hat worn by bishops that is a symbol of their office.
 Beneath that is a red shield with a number of objects.
 Red is the color of the Sacred Heart of Jesus, patron of the diocese.
 In the upper right hand corner are crossed swords, the symbol of St. Paul who died by the sword.
 It represents the mission at St. Paul, Texas in Collin County.
 St. Paul mission was the first Catholic Church in what is now the Diocese of Dallas.